AdamHayball/RPiZero2W-Pwnagotchi/README.md

 ### Steps Taken

+- Enabled tethering on the phone and attempted auto connection by editing `/etc/pwnagotchi/config.toml` via terminal, this did not work.
 - Attempted to manually pair and trust the phone with the Pi:
   ~~~
   bluetoothctl
-  agent on
-  default-agent
   scan on
   pair <device_mac_address>
   trust <device_mac_address>
   connect <device_mac_address>
   ~~~
-Despite these steps, no BNEP (Bluetooth Network Encapsulation Protocol) adapter was showing up.
+Despite these steps, no BNEP (Bluetooth Network Encapsulation Protocol) adapter was showing up when using `ifconfig`.
 It appeared that the network setup was not being completed correctly.

-A review of the phone’s tether settings revealed that Bluetooth tethering was turned off.
-After re-enabling it and redoing the pairing and trusting process, the BNEP adapter finally appeared, and the Pi was accessible over Bluetooth.
+A review of the phone’s tether settings revealed that Bluetooth tethering had turned off for some unknown reason.
+After re-enabling it and redoing the manual pairing and trusting process, the BNEP adapter finally appeared.

 ## Resolving USB Connectivity Issues

 To further troubleshoot, I tested the Pi on another Windows machine that already had RNDIS drivers installed.
-This time, I used a pogo pin style USB adapter instead of the standard USB cable, which instantly resolved the driver issue—suggesting that the USB cable was faulty.
+This time, I used a pogo pin style USB adapter instead of the standard USB cable, which instantly resolved the driver issue—suggesting that the USB cable was faulty or the port itself was bad.

 Returning to the fresh Windows 11 machine, I repeated the process with the correct cable, and the Pi was recognized correctly as a network device.
-I then configured the network parameters on the Windows machine and successfully accessed the Pwnagotchi’s web GUI.
+I then configured the network parameters on the Windows machines ethernet adapter, utilizing the host internet sharing script and successfully accessed the Pwnagotchi’s web GUI.
 With both USB and Bluetooth tethering functional, the next goal was to make the setup portable.

 ## Achieving Portable Access